-Pompeo accuses Democrats of bullying diplomats in Trump impeachment drive
+Two U.S. officials will give depositions in House impeachment probe

 “Any effort to intimidate witnesses or prevent them from talking with Congress - including State Department employees - is illegal and will constitute evidence of obstruction of the impeachment inquiry,” the three Democratic chairmen said.

-Trump asked Zelenskiy in a July 25 phone call to investigate Biden and his son Hunter in coordination with U.S. Attorney General William Barr and Trump’s personal lawyer Rudy Giuliani.
-Biden’s son had served as a director for a Ukrainian gas company.
+Trump asked Zelenskiy to investigate Biden and his son Hunter in coordination with U.S. Attorney General William Barr and Trump’s personal lawyer Rudy Giuliani.

-On Wednesday, three House committees - Intelligence, Foreign Affairs and Oversight - were due to get a deposition from Yovanovitch, whom Trump labeled “bad news” during his call with Zelenskiy.
-On Thursday, the committees were set to get a deposition from Volker, who resigned last week after the whistleblower named him as one of two U.S. diplomats who followed up with Ukrainian officials a day after Trump’s Zelenskiy call.

 Trump continued on Tuesday to assail the impeachment inquiry and defend his call with Zelenskiy.
 The president asked on Twitter: “Why aren’t we entitled to interview & learn everything about the Whistleblower, and also the person who gave all of the false information to him.”
 Trump also wrote that Schiff should be “brought up on charges.”